-Selected artists will be awarded a screening honorarium as well as free admission to all festival screenings and events.
+If selected, artists will receive a minimum screening fee of $250 CAD as well as free admission to all festival screenings and events.

 Individuals and groups (“Applicant”) submitting short films to F-O-R-M for consideration and possible showing must possess all necessary rights and permissions for all video and audio tracks submitted to F-O-R-M. F-O-R-M is not responsible for clearing, publishing, performance or other rights for the short films it screens or promotes on its site or at the festival.

-Those lead artists younger than 18 years old, before submission deadlines must send a letter to F-O-R-M written by your legal guardian (e.g., parents) including contact information, which enables you to apply to the festival.
-Due to legal restrictions we cannot accept applications by people younger than 18 years old without consent from their legal representatives.
+Any lead artist(s) younger than 18 years old at the time of the submission deadline must send a letter to F-O-R-M written by a legal guardian (e.g. parent) in order to apply to the festival.
+This letter must include the guardian’s contact information.
+Due to legal requirements we cannot accept applications by people younger than 18 years old without consent from their legal representatives.

-All successful applicants grant F-O-R-M the non-exclusive rights to reproduce the video in whole or in part and to showcase the short film for the purposes of the festival or its promotion (until December 31, 2025).
+All successful applicants grant F-O-R-M the non-exclusive rights to reproduce the applicant’s video in whole or in part and to showcase the short film for the purposes of the festival and/or its promotion (until December 31, 2028).

 F-O-R-M retains the right to alter, shorten or cancel the festival, and will not be held liable for compensation in any of these situations.
-F-O-R-M agrees that upon the event of cancelling the festival, all rights related to the selected submission will revert to the Applicant and where relevant, the Applicant's associates.
+F-O-R-M agrees that in the event of festival cancellation, all rights related to the selected submission will revert to the Applicant and where relevant, the Applicant's associates.

-Successful Applicants may not have another public screening of their short film in Metro Vancouver between June 2021 and F-O-R-M, without expressed permission from the Artistic Director of F-O-R-M.
+Successful Applicants may not have another public screening of their short film in Metro Vancouver between October 2023 and the Festival of Recorded Movement (November 2023) without express permission from the Artistic Director of F-O-R-M.

-Successful applicants will be required to submit a high quality, screen-ready, digital version to F-O-R-M (i.e., the short film must be at least 1080 pixels high, and in MPEG, MOV, AVI, or MP4 format).
-Failure to submit a video meeting the minimum technical quality requirements by July 5th 2021 may result in elimination from the F-O-R-M.
+Successful applicants will be required to submit a high quality, screen-ready, digital version of their film to F-O-R-M (i.e. the short film must be at least 1080 pixels high, and in MPEG, MOV, AVI, or MP4 format).
+Failure to submit a video meeting the minimum technical quality requirements by August 11 (Short Films), 2023 may result in elimination from the festival.

-No refunds will be issued once payment is made.
+No refunds will be issued once the application fee has been paid.